 The Group operates restaurants to provide catering services.
-Revenue from catering services is recognised when the related catering services are rendered.
+Revenue from catering services is recognised in the consolidated income statement at the point of sale to customers or when a group entity has delivered products to the customer.

 Payment of the transaction is due immediately when the catering services are provided to customers.